Foster care in the United States: Involvement of Private Religious Organizations in Foster Care

+This balanced historical account contextualizes the current debates revolving the modern child welfare system as it exists today, specifically as policymakers face mounting pressures to reassess the extent to which private foster care agencies, particularly those funded, in part, by government subsidies, can freely operate in accordance with their respective religious beliefs.

+Revenue Maximization and Fiscal Concerns

 Professor Daniel Hatcher of the University of Baltimore, author of "The Poverty Industry: The Exploitation of America's Most Vulnerable Citizens" has testified before Congress, the Maryland General Assembly, and in other governmental proceedings regarding several issues affecting children and low-income individuals and families.
 Hatcher's scholarship has addressed the conflicts between state agencies' revenue maximization strategies and the agencies' core missions to serve low-income children and families—including the practice of state foster care agencies converting foster children's Social Security benefits into state revenue, Medicaid maximization and diversion practices, welfare cost recovery policies in the TANF program, and foster care cost recovery through child support enforcement.